I Travel 2 Madagascar

 Kirindy-Belo-Bekopaka

 Bekopaka is a rural municipality in western Madagascar.
-It belongs to the district of Antsalova, which is a part of Melaky Region.
+It belongs to the district of Antsalova, which is a part of the Melaky Region.
 Bekopaka is served by a local airport, and primary and junior level secondary education are available in town.
-The most important crop is rice, while other important products are bananas, maize and cassava.
+The most important crop is rice, while other important products are bananas, maize, and cassava.
 Bekopaka is situated on the Manambolo River.
 The road to Bekopaka is a secondary highway in Madagascar of 198 km, running from Morondava to Bekopaka.
-Only the first 15km are paved, the remaining is unpaved.
+Only the first 15km are paved; the remaining is unpaved.

 Main Destination: